fjossandon/Tax4Fun2/README.md

 **1. Extracting SSU seqeunces (16S rRNA and 18S rRNA)**

 Either select one single genome (see first command below) or select a folder with several genomes or MAGs (see second command below).

+*Options:*
-In order to use the second command, genomes must be placed in one folder (one file per genome) and all end with the same file extension (default is 'fasta')
+- genome_file or genome_folder > Specify a single file or a folder with several genomes.
+Multiple genomes must be placed in one folder (one file per genome) and all end with the same file extension
+- file_extension = "fasta" > Fasta extension of the single genome file or multiple genome files (default is 'fasta')
+- path_to_refernce_data = "" > Specifiy the path to the folder with the reference data

 ```
 # Option A) Extracting SSU sequences from a single genome